dimdub34/intergen/cprinter.md

 ---

-### Beyond the Tragedy: Institutions and Collective Action
+### E. Ostrom: Beyond the Tragedy — Institutions and Collective Action

-- **E. Ostrom** (1990, *Governing the Commons*) showed that collapse is not inevitable.
+- showed that collapse is not inevitable.
-- Field and lab evidence that many communities often create institutions, norms, and rules to manage CPRs sustainably (Ostrom, Walker & Gardner, 1992; Walker et al., 2000).
+- Field and lab evidence that many communities often create institutions, norms, and rules to manage CPRs sustainably (Ostrom 1990, Ostrom, Walker & Gardner 1992, Walker et al. 2000).

-  - Key mechanisms:
+*Key mechanisms:*
   - Communication and shared norms
   - Monitoring and graduated sanctions
   - Collective choice (voting, self-governance)

 ---